 implement capital work on the Berkeley campus.
 Support services for

-capital projects, including contract administration and construction
+capital projects, including contract administration, capital project

 inspection, are also part of Capital Projects.